alemidev/spotyrobot/README.md

-# spoty-robot
-An alemibot plugin to play music off spotify and control queue

 # spotify plugin
 This is a plugin for my userbot ([alemibot](https://github.com/alemigliardi/alemibot)) to stream spotify music into Group Calls.
 This is mostly intended for a third party userbot, used as "music player".
 You can run this on your own account but you will not be able to play music in a Voice Chat and, at the same time, listen to it or even speak.
 You should configure another userbot (cannot be a bot account), with `alemibot` and include only this plugin (I recommend including `core` too).